 We conduct extensive experiments on diverse and challenging benchmarks across various domains to showcase the effectiveness of our method.

-\textbf{Benchmarks.} We first evaluate our model's performance on Darcy and NS2d~\citep{li2020fourier} benchmarks to evaluate its capability on regular grids.
-Subsequently, we extend our experiments to benchmarks with irregular geometries, including Airfoil, Plasticity, and Pipe, which are represented in structured meshes, as well as Elasticity, presented in point clouds~\citep{li2022fourier}.
+\textbf{Benchmarks.} We first evaluate our model's performance on Darcy and NS2d~\cite{li2020fourier} benchmarks to evaluate its capability on regular grids.
+Subsequently, we extend our experiments to benchmarks with irregular geometries, including Airfoil, Plasticity, and Pipe, which are represented in structured meshes, as well as Elasticity, presented in point clouds~\cite{li2022fourier}.

-\textbf{Baselines.} We compare our model with several baseline models, including the well-recognized FNO~\citep{li2020fourier} and its variants Geo-FNO~\citep{li2022fourier}, F-FNO~\citep{tran2023factorized}, and U-FNO~\citep{wen2022u}.
-Furthermore, we consider other models such as Galerkin Transformer~\citep{cao2021choose}, LSM~\citep{wu2023LSM}, and GNOT~\citep{hao2023gnot}.
+\textbf{Baselines.} We compare our model with several baseline models, including the well-recognized FNO~\cite{li2020fourier} and its variants Geo-FNO~\cite{li2022fourier}, F-FNO~\cite{tran2023factorized}, and U-FNO~\cite{wen2022u}.
+Furthermore, we consider other models such as Galerkin Transformer~\cite{cao2021choose}, LSM~\cite{wu2023LSM}, and GNOT~\cite{hao2023gnot}.
 It's worth noting that LSM and GNOT are the latest state-of-the-art (SOTA) neural operators.

 \textbf{Implementation details.} We use the $l_{2}$ relative error in Equation~\ref{eq:optim} as the training loss and evaluation metric.
 We train all models for 500 epochs.
-Our training process employs the AdamW optimizer~\citep{loshchilov2018decoupled} and the OneCycleLr scheduler~\citep{smith2019super}.
+Our training process employs the AdamW optimizer~\cite{loshchilov2018decoupled} and the OneCycleLr scheduler~\cite{smith2019super}.
 We initialize the learning rate at $10^{-3}$ and explore batch sizes within the range of $\{2, 4, 8, 16\}$.
-Unless specified otherwise, we choose either the Linear transformer block from~\citep{katharopoulos2020transformers} or the Nystr{\"o}m transformer block from~\citep{xiong2021nystromformer} as the NN block in our model.
+The model's width is set to $128$, while the orthogonalization process employs dimension $d$ as either $8$ or $16$.
+Unless specified otherwise, we choose either the Linear Transformer block from~\cite{katharopoulos2020transformers} or the Nystr{\"o}m Transformer block from~\cite{xiong2021nystromformer} as the NN block in our model.
+Further implementation details of the baselines are provided in Appendix~\ref{appendix:hyper}.
+We also provide a run-time comparison of different neural operators in Table~\ref{tab:runtime}.
 Our experiments are conducted on a single NVIDIA RTX 3090 GPU.